Kate Woodsome

 Photo by Marvin Joseph

-While at The Washington Post, she won the Pulitzer Prize for Public Service with colleagues covering the Jan.
-6 attack on the U.S. Capitol, pioneered a mental health column and managed a short documentary unit.
-Woodsome has been honored with the Ben Bradlee Award for Courage in Journalism, an Edward R. Murrow Award for the film, PLEASE RISE, honors from the White House News Photographers Association and the National Association of Black Journalists.
+At The Washington Post, Kate won the Pulitzer Prize for Public Service with colleagues for their coverage of the Jan.
+6, 2021 insurrection at the U.S. Capitol.
+She pioneered a mental health column and managed a short documentary film unit, too.
+As an editor, journalist and producer, Kate also has been honored with the Ben Bradlee Award for Courage in Journalism, an Edward R. Murrow Award and honors from the White House News Photographers Association.
+She left The Post in Dec.
+2023.